nehaljwani/team.exiv2.org/book/IMaEA.md

 2. No contributor can approve their own change.
 3. Nobody reviews or approves any code change.

 There are many other forms of **AB**.
 For example, there is legal **LAB**.
 This involves a legal challenge.
 You say "We might be infringing somebody's patent!".
 This is particularly effective as you don't need to provide evidence.
 Even if there is a written legal opinion you can refute that with the words: "The legal opinion has not been tested in court.".
 The case has not been tested in court for the obvious reason that it is not illegal.
-This show-stopper was used by two contributors to block ISOBMFF support in Exiv2 v0.27.3.
+This show-stopper was used by two contributors to block BMFF support in Exiv2 v0.27.3.
 I received more than 100 emails from users asking "What is the legal problem?", so I called a meeting on Zoom and users on 5 continents attended.
 The two contributors who raised the show-stopper did not bother to turn up, although one emailed later to say "Apologies.
 I fell asleep on the couch and missed the meeting.".

 How about this method?
 You complain about a font being used.
 We'll call this **FAB**.
 This is very effective because you're only asking for a 100% reformat of the book and all the graphics.
 That's not much to ask.
 When I designed the Exiv2 Logo, a contributor asked for the font to be changed.
 I proposed alternatives and received no response.